dotnet/AspNetCore.Docs/aspnetcore/blazor/file-uploads.md

 ### Upload controller

+::: zone pivot="webassembly"

+The following controller in the **`Server`** project saves uploaded files from the client.

-To use the following code, create a `Development/unsafe_uploads` folder at the root of the web API project for the app running in the `Development` environment.
+To use the following code, create a `Development/unsafe_uploads` folder at the root of the **`Server`** project for the app running in the `Development` environment.
 Because the example uses the app's [environment](xref:blazor/fundamentals/environments) as part of the path where files are saved, additional folders are required if other environments are used in testing and production.
 For example, create a `Staging/unsafe_uploads` folder for the `Staging` environment.
 Create a `Production/unsafe_uploads` folder for the `Production` environment.

-::: zone pivot="webassembly"

-The following controller in the **`Server`** project saves uploaded files from the client.

 ::: zone-end

 ::: zone pivot="server"

 The following controller in the web API project saves uploaded files from the client.

+To use the following code, create a `Development/unsafe_uploads` folder at the root of the web API project for the app running in the `Development` environment.
+Because the example uses the app's [environment](xref:blazor/fundamentals/environments) as part of the path where files are saved, additional folders are required if other environments are used in testing and production.
+For example, create a `Staging/unsafe_uploads` folder for the `Staging` environment.
+Create a `Production/unsafe_uploads` folder for the `Production` environment.

 ::: zone-end